Ceelog/phpdoc-en/src/functions/anonymous.md

     string(5) "hello"
     string(5) "world"
     string(11) "hello world"

+As of PHP 8.0.0, the list of scope-inherited variables may include a trailing comma, which will be ignored.

 Inheriting variables from the parent scope is *not* the same as using global variables.
 Global variables exist in the global scope, which is